-Each Stage has sections and sub-sections on the left side that must be completed to move forward, unless identified as "Optional".
-A green check mark ✓ will appear next to a section or sub-section once you have completed it.
+You can navigate the Member Portal accessing your Member Dashboard which provides current tasks, appointments information, resources and documents relevant to your NACA process.
+Each Stage has sections and sub-sections on the left side that must be completed to move forward, unless identified as "Optional."
+A green check mark w will appear next to a section or sub-section once you have completed it.
 You do not need to complete the sections in any specific order.
 You must make your best efforts to provide complete and accurate information.
 If you knowingly provide false information, you will be excluded from NACA counseling and removed from the program.

 You can make an Intake counseling appointment once you complete all the required pre-counseling sections, and they are marked with a green check mark.
-You can put your name on the waiting list for an earlier appointment if there is no suitable time available or you desire an earlier appointment.
-You may request an exception for the requirements through the Appointment Section if you are unable to complete all the sections due to unavailable documents or information.
+You can add your name on the waiting list for an earlier appointment if there is no suitable time available or you desire an earlier appointment.
+You may request an exception for the requirements through the Appointment Section if you are unable to complete all the sections due to unavailable documents or information, have limited english proficiency, do not have the technology or access to it, or need assistance after making your best efforts.
 You may still add, change, or delete your information prior to your Intake counseling session, even if the section is marked as completed.

-The Member Portal provides a step-by-step process for you to electronically sign the NACA Agreement and E-Consent Agreement (electronic consent), provide your information, upload your documents, and pay for your Membership Fee and credit report.
-All Members, regardless of whether they will be a borrower on the bank application, must complete their information, upload documents, and electronically sign the NACA Agreement and E-Consent.
-Each Member receives an email in their inbox with instructions to activate their Member Portal Account, allowing them to log in with their email address, password, and the household's unique NACA ID.
+The Member Portal provides a step-by-step process for you to electronically sign the NACA Agreement and E-Consent Agreement (electronic consent), provide your information, upload your documents, access your financial information through linked accounts, and pay for your Membership Fee and credit report.
+All Members, regardless of whether or note they will be a borrower on the bank application, must complete their information, upload documents, and electronically sign the NACA Agreement and E-Consent.
+Each Member receives an email in their inbox with instructions to activate their Member Portal Account, allowing them to log in with their individual email address, password, and the household's unique NACA ID.

-You can access the Member Portal using your computer, tablet, or phone.
-You can also use the computers in a local NACA office (Kiosks) and have staff assist you.
+You can access the Member Portal using your computer, tablet, or mobile device.
+You can also use the computers in a local NACA office (Kiosks) where NACA staff can assist you.
 You can check your progress in the Member Portal by reviewing the menu on the left side of the screen to see what items have been completed and what is still pending.
-This is also summarized when you try to book an appointment and not all sections are completed yet.
+This is also summarized when you book an appointment and not all sections are completed yet.

-- When you upload your documents directly from your desktop or mobile device: - 1.
-Identify the correct type of document to be uploaded based on your circumstances. - 2.
-Make sure the document you want to upload is on the device being used.
+When you upload your documents from your desktop or mobile device ensure you:

+- 1. Identify the correct type of document to be uploaded based on your circumstances. - Make sure the document you want to upload is on the device being used.
 You may also use your device's camera or a scanning app to take a photo of the document you want to upload. - 3.
 Review the document before uploading.
-You should delete the file and scan the document again if it is illegible, blurry, or otherwise unclear. - 4.
+You should delete the file and scan the document again if it is illegible, blurry, or otherwise unclear.
+Please remember, if you cannot see it, neither can your NACA Counselor or the lender. - 4.
 Complete the necessary data entry, which may be different for each document. - 5.
 Click the Submit button when all required form fields are completed to submit the document and information.